openaire/guidelines-literature-repositories/docs/field_projectid.rst

 Subproperty funderName (M)
 --------------------------

-Name of the funding provider (occurence: 1).
+Name of the funding provider (occurrence: 1).
 Mandatory if *FundingReference* is used.

 Subproperty funderIdentifier (R)
 --------------------------------

-Unique identifier of the funding entity (occurence: 0-1).
+Unique identifier of the funding entity (occurrence: 0-1).

 Attribute funderIdentifiertype (R)
 **********************************

-Type of the unique identifier of the funding entity (occurence: 0-1).
+Type of the unique identifier of the funding entity (occurrence: 0-1).

 *Controlled list values*